cestrell/playlist_gpt/README.md

-# playlist_gpt
+# Playlist GPT
-Organize playlists with AI
+Organize your playlists into relevant categories with AI

+### Disclaimer
+*Use at your own risk.
+Do not use spotify data to train AI models.*
+*This is just NLP i think. :o*